adarshkushwah21111/NAS-HIC-Blog/Blog.md

 Perform operation search in a subset of channels while bypassing the held-out part (non-sampled channels).
 Furthermore, edge normalization (some parameters are added and uncertainty in search reduces) is developed to maintain the consistency of edge selection based on channel sampling with the architectural parameters for edges.
 Due to reduced memory cost using above PCDARTS can be used on a larger batch size compared to DARTS and PDARTS.

+**Future work**

+This work considers 11K hands dataset images, but the same methodology also applies to other image datasets.
+We envision extending this work to make it constrained to incorporate resource constraints such as limited memory and computation power (measuring in floating-point operations).
+The present work finds applications in biometric identification, medical imaging, industrial object identification, and several others.
+The proposed methodology lays the foundation for subsequent research and we envision applying our approach in one or more such applications in the future.

 **Conclusion**